rehanhaider/autoconfig/README.md

 ## Supported Platforms

-Tested on the following WSL2 distributions:
+Tested on the following distributions:

-1. Ubuntu 22.04
+1. Ubuntu 22.04 (Windows 11 + WSL2)
-2. Ubuntu 24.04
+2. Ubuntu 24.04 (Windows 11 + WSL2)

+It may work on other distributions, but it has not been tested.

 ## Usage